SKGleba/IMCUnlock/README.md

 2) Make a backup of all important ur0 files (they should be safe, but better when we are sure)

-3) Open IMCUnlock, accept the agreement, and navigate to "Options->Backup", and select "Backup vd0".
+3) Open IMCUnlock, accept the agreement, navigate to "Options->Backup", and select "Backup vd0".
 Eventually you may backup pd0/tm0/id_data too.
 Dumps are saved to ux0:data/%name%.img

 4) Disable all unnecessary plugins, and reboot.